Bryan-Turbo/DatabaseApplication/README.md

 For the database i used a MySQL database on my localhost with XAMPP.

 ## Change to local database: Enter SQLite
-Because this application could only be used when the localhost was only, I decided to use a local database without the need for a localhost.
+Because this application could only be used when the localhost was online, I decided to use a local database without the need for a server.
 SQLite was the answer to this and after a little refactoring i got it working without too many issues.